Conference Travel Grants

 - An up-to-date Graduate CV

 - Documentation of conference participation: Please upload document (in PDF) showing confirmation of conference participation (e.g., written confirmation, conference program) or, if another forum, a copy of the formal invitation to present your research.

 - An official Notre Dame transcript (e-transcripts will be accepted)

 The related research must pertain to international studies, addressing one or more of the thematic priorities of the Kellogg Institute.

-- Applicants must be Kellogg Institute Doctoral Student Affiliates enrolled in a PhD program and in good standing in the departments of Anthropology, Economics, Political Science, History, Philosophy, Sociology, or Theology, or in the JSD Program in International Human Rights.
+- Applicants must be Kellogg Institute Doctoral Student Affiliates enrolled in a PhD program or in the JSD Program in International Human Rights and in good standing in their respective department.

 - Applications require that students exhaust departmental and Graduate School support (if it exists).